 Clicking “Get Your Estimate” submits your data to Home Service Quotes, which will process your data in accordance with the Home Service Quotes Privacy Policy.

-The Directorate of Immigration says you can obtain a student visa if any of the following apply to you:
+Studying in Iceland gives you a chance to immerse yourself in the culture while earning a degree.
+The Directorate of Immigration says you can obtain a student residency permit if any of the following apply to you:

 • You are a graduate looking for employment.